inanna-malick/akka-streams-example/README.md

         // 6) Flatten a stream of comment listings into a stream of comments.
         .mapConcat( listing => listing.comments )
 ```
+Note that `mapAsyncUnordered` does not preserve order, which keeps the rare slow request from slowing down the entire stream.
+If order is important, use `mapAsync` instead.

-We're also going to need to calculate word counts and write them to some store, batching writes to avoid excessive IO.
+The next step calculates word counts for each comment and writes them to the store, batching writes to avoid excessive IO.

 ```scala
  val persistBatch: Flow[Comment, Int] =